-Read this article – Moving to Marbella in 2021… an expat guide – to find out more about moving to this lovely town in Spain, on the Costa del Sol.
+Moving to Marbella in 2022 an expat guide is an article to help you find out more about moving to this lovely town in Spain, on the Costa del Sol.

 This is one of a series of guides about Spain.
 It will reveal a copious amount of information on Marbella.
 We’ll also let you in on a few hidden gems of the town, which you should definitely go and visit.

 (All links in this article open in a new tab of your browser, so you don’t lose your place!)

 Where is Marbella?

 Marbella is in the province of Malaga, in the Andalusia region of Spain, along the world-famous Costa Del Sol.

 Click on the Photo above to open up a google map guide to pinpoint Marbella.

 How can I get there?

 By air, there is the option to go to Malaga Airport, less than an hour away from Marbella.